iLib-js/ilib-mono-webos/README.md

 ## Release Notes
 ### v1.0.0
-- Implemnt the HtmoFormatter to write the output into a html file.
+- Implement the HtmlFormatter to write the output into a html file.